telerik/winforms-docs/gridview/editors/how-to/change-the-active-editor-depending-on-the-cell-value-type..md

 Now we just need to match the value with the appropriate type and show the corresponding editor.
 We can do that with the following __EditorRequired__ event handler:
-        #_[C#] _

 {{source=..\SamplesCS\GridView\Editors\How-To\ChangeTheActiveEditorDependingOnTheCellValueType.cs region=EditorRequired}}
 {{source=..\SamplesVB\GridView\Editors\How-To\ChangeTheActiveEditorDependingOnTheCellValueType.vb region=EditorRequired}}